kachidk/atlas/README.md

 ## How do I set this up

-* Click Use as Template up there.
-* Follow the self explanatory Steps.
-* Clone your generated Repo Locally ``` git clone repo-name new-folder-name ```
+-   Run `composer create-project nwanguma/atlas your-project-name`
-* In the Root of your local Repository;
+-   In the Root of your local Repository;

 ```bash
 1. composer install